Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Rate-In: Adaptive Dropout at Inference

 \section{Rate-In: Adaptive Dropout at Inference}

-In this section, we present \textbf{Rate-In}, an algorithm that dynamically adjusts dropout rates during inference by quantifying the information loss induced in each layer's feature maps.
-By viewing dropout as controlled noise injection and leveraging information-theoretic principles, Rate-In adapts dropout rates per layer and per input instance, enhancing uncertainty estimation without compromising predictive performance.
+In this section, we present \textbf{Rate-In}, an algorithm that dynamically adjusts dropout rates during inference by quantifying the information loss in each layer's feature maps.
+Treating dropout as controlled noise injection and leveraging information-theoretic principles, Rate-In adapts dropout rates per layer and per input instance, enhancing uncertainty estimation without compromising predictive performance.